QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   ## Weston Brach:
 - Completed:
-  - Read through Spoonacular API
+  -  continue learning javascript through codeacademy
-  - Read through various guides on running react and Node.js

 - In Progress:
-  - continue learning javascript
   - Figure out how to use SQL in Javascript
-  - Define custom method in javascript and figure out interaction with the database
+  - help Define custom method in javascript and figure out interaction with the database
+  - help with the unit testing and comments

    ## Jasmine Duran:
 - Completed: